 Nassar, 570 U.S. at 348-49 (emphasis added) (alteration in Nassar).

-Nassar further explained that
+Nassar further explained that:

 the 1991 Act substituted a new burden-shifting framework for the one endorsed by Price Waterhouse.
 Under that new regime, a plaintiff could obtain declaratory relief, attorney’s fees and costs, and some forms of injunctive relief based solely on proof that race, color, religion, sex, or nationality was a motivating factor in the employment action; but the employer’s proof that it would still have taken the same employment action would save it from monetary damages and a reinstatement order.